Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 Particular will apply critical bug fixes to all supported versions.
 If a bug also impacts a non-supported version, the recommended approach is to upgrade to a supported version which contains the fix.

-To be supported by Particular, NServiceBus must be run against a [supported version of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy).
+To be supported by Particular, NServiceBus must be run on a [supported version of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy).
 See [supported frameworks and platforms](supported-platforms.md) for more information.

 If support is required for a version that is not listed or has expired, contact [Particular Software Support](https://particular.net/contactus).